discretize/discretize-guides/cm-guides/guardian/power-firebrand/static.md

 <Warning>

 It is possible to replace the <Specialization name="Firebrand"/> with an additional <Specialization name="Dragonhunter"/> on this fight.
-This will only work in double <Specialization name="Dragonhunter"/> comps and only if the kill is short (a rought kill-time estimate would be ~30 seconds).
+This will only work in double <Specialization name="Dragonhunter"/> comps and only if the kill is short (a rough kill-time estimate would be ~30 seconds).

 </Warning>